Articles

 Pricing

 Requires a demo and consultation.
-The platform is positioned for companies training at least 250+ learners.
+The platform is best suited for organizations training at least

-Annual contracts reflect the enterprise-grade feature set and are tailored to the number of users, use cases, and required modules.
+Annual contracts reflect the enterprise feature set and are tailored to the number of users, use cases, and required modules.

-Pricing is based on organization size, internal/external audiences, and selected features.
-No free tier or entry-level plan is available.
+Pricing is based on organization size, internal/external training needs, and selected features.
+No free tier or entry-level option is available.

 For a healthcare business with 50 employees, Docebo is likely not cost-effective or accessible due to minimum user requirements and high annual costs.